stacks-network/stacks-core/README.md

 - ["Blockstack: A Global Naming and Storage System Secured by Blockchains"](https://blockstack.org/blockstack.pdf), Proc.
 USENIX Annual Technical Conference (ATC ’16), June 2016

+**Developers**

-**Developers**:  You can try out Blockstack Core in a local sandbox using our [integration test framework](https://github.com/blockstack/blockstack-core/integration_tests).
+You can try out Blockstack Core in a local sandbox using our [integration test framework](https://github.com/blockstack/blockstack-core/tree/rc-0.14.1/integration_tests).

+The stable branch is `master`.

+The next stable branch is `rc-0.14.1b`.

+Hotfixes are individual branches that begin with `hotfix-`.

 ### Installation